James Atlee Phillips

-James Atlee Phillips (1915 – May 26, 1991) was an American writer who used the pseudonym Philip Atlee for the "Contract" series of spy novels.
+James Atlee Phillips (1915 – May 26, 1991) was an American writer who used the pseudonym Philip Atlee for his "Contract" series of spy novels.

+Life

-Atlee was born in Fort Worth, Texas and attended University of Texas at Austin, Texas Christian University and the University of Missouri.
+Phillips was born in Fort Worth, Texas and attended University of Texas at Austin, Texas Christian University and the University of Missouri.
 In World War II he worked for China National Airlines in Rangoon and later ran the national airline in Myanmar (then called Burma).

+Phillips was the father of Shawn Phillips and the brother of CIA officer David Atlee Phillips.

+Works

-The "Contract" series featured former spy Joe Gall, who comes out of retirement to take on specific jobs.
-There were twenty-nine novels in the series, published from 1963 to 1976 by Gold Medal Books.
+Phillips's "Contract" series featured former spy Joe Gall, who comes out of retirement to take on specific jobs.
+The novels were "yarns featuring sadism and pornography", and in each of them Gall would fall in love with a new woman who would end up being killed by the end of the novel.

+The twenty-nine novels were published from 1963 to 1976 by Gold Medal Books.
 The White Wolverine Contract was nominated for the 1972 Edgar Award for best paperback original.

-Phillips was the father of Shawn Phillips and the brother of CIA officer David Atlee Phillips.